swayos/swayos.github.io/README.md

 **For superhackers/For other OSes/distributions**

-Install all packages present in "packages" file.
-Package names on your OS/Distribution may differ.
-Then copy everything under "home" to your home folder.
-Start services if needed. ( iwd, cups, etc )
+Install all packages present in pacs/swayos and pacs/aur file. ( Package names on your OS/Distribution may differ and you may have to compile them manually. ) Copy everything under "home" to your home folder.
+Start services if needed. ( iwd, bluetooth, cups )

 ## UI Structure of SwayOS